Marie Anne Lenormand: Das Spiel der Hoffnung

 Divination is carried out by either laying out a spread or a grid of cards.
 A spread is usually of 3 or 5 cards laid out left to right.
 A grid is usually of three cards in three rows (3x3).
 The topic of the spread is the center card on the second row and the other cards are interpreted in how they relate to or influence it.
 There is also the Grande Tableau ("Great Scene"), in which the whole deck is laid out in a grid of four rows of nine cards (4x9) or five rows (four rows of eight cards and the fifth row having only four cards).
 The reader interprets the pattern to see how all the cards are connected to the topic or person the reading is for (the Querant).

-Some modern Lenormand decks have additional or alternative #29 (Male) and #28 (Female) cards for non-heterosexual or gender fluid people in the Querant's life.

-In popular culture

-Lenormand appears as a character in the video game Assassin's Creed Unity.

-Lenormand's reincarnated soul is a character in the novel Waiting for Gertrude: A Graveyard Gothic by Bill Richardson.

-Lenormand is the subject of a séance in the first episode of the Russian TV series Detective Anna.